 What To Consider When Buying A Wedge

-What variables should you consider when trying to buy the best golf wedges for your game?
+What variables should you consider when trying to buy the best wedges for your game?
 As it turns out, there are a number of factors that need considering if you are to get the most out of your game.

-Wedges – often referred to as the scoring clubs – cover a wide range of lofts from about 42˚ up to 60˚ (and even beyond).
-They have to be versatile to play a variety of shots in terms of pitching, from the rough, from the sand, and so on.
+Wedges – often referred to as the scoring end of your bag – cover a wide range of lofts from about 42˚ up to 60˚ (and sometimes beyond).
+Importantly, they have to be versatile to play a variety of shots in terms of pitching from the fairway, rough, sand, and so on.
 Many wedges will perform better than others in certain aspects.

-The first consideration is how much you’re prepared to pay.
-If you’re starting out, you may, of course, opt to use any wedges that came with your iron set at least to start with.
+For most, the first consideration is how much you’re prepared to pay for your new wedges.
+If you’re starting out, you may, of course, opt to use any wedges that came with your iron set, at least to start with.
 However, there are a number of best wedges for beginners available on the market.

 How Many Wedges?

 How many wedges should I carry in my bag?
 Well, most golfers carry between two and four wedges.
 A Tour player will likely lean towards four, but that may not be necessarily right for you.
 Importantly, you need to assess whether you require more options and versatility at the longer end of your set to avoid potentially big yardage gaps.

 If you think you need greater depth at the long end of your bag, then four wedges won't be for you.
 If you are a longer hitter, then it may be better to load up the lower end of your bag and include more wedges.

 Deciding on how many wedges you will need will then dictate what sort of lofts you need between them.
 If you’re going to stick with your iron set pitching wedge, then you need to know what loft your pitching wedge is so you can work out what loft your next wedge (typically a gap wedge) ideally needs to be.